 Drinking alcohol can cause you to feel warm or red in the face.
 This can happen because alcohol dilates blood vessels, making skin appear more flushed.
 It can also happen in people who have a genetic defect in the aldehyde dehydrogenase 2 (ALDH2) gene.
 People with this defect aren’t able to metabolize alcohol as quickly as others, which leads to a buildup of a compound called acetaldehyde that is known to cause skin flushing.

 Researchers estimate that 8% of the world’s population has a defective ALDH2 gene.
-People of Korean, Japanese or Chinese descent are more prone to this genetic defect than people of other ethnicities.
+People of Korean, Japanese, or Chinese descent are more prone to this genetic defect than people of other ethnicities.

 Alcohol is a central nervous system depressant, which is why people feel sleepy after they’ve had a drink or two, and why drinking a “nightcap” before you go to bed can sound appealing.

 While alcohol can help you fall asleep faster, it has a negative effect on sleep quality and duration.
 This is why people who drink alcohol at bedtime (especially in excess) may fall asleep quickly, but they are also more likely to experience fatigue and insomnia in the long run.
+Alcohol increases your risk of breast cancer because it causes an increase in estrogen levels, and damages DNA, which can lead to the development of cancer cells.